oracle/netsuite-suitecloud-sdk/packages/node-cli/README.md

 Read the full list of prerequisites in [SuiteCloud CLI for Node.js Installation Prerequisites](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_1558708810.html).

 ## Supported Versions
 You should use the latest version of the SuiteCloud CLI for Node.js available in NPM.
-The table below is informative and correlates extension versions in the Marketplace and NetSuite versions.
+The table below is informative and correlates CLI versions in NPM and NetSuite versions.

 | Version in NPM | Version in NetSuite |
 |:--------------:|:-------------------:|